Sports disasters: Terror attack on SL players, Brazil team plane crash, Munich massacre

 Brazil's Chapecoense player Helio Neto is helped by paramedics in la Union, Antioquia Department on Tuesday after being rescued from the wreckage of the LAMIA airlines charter that crashed in the mountains of Cerro Gordo, municipality of La Union, Colombia, carrying the whole Brazilian team.
 Pic/AFP

-Tuesday turned out to a terrible day for sports lovers after a charter plane carrying Brazilian football team Chapecoense to the biggest game in its history crashed in the Colombian mountains after an electrical fault, killing 76 people on board.
+In November 2016, a charter plane carrying Brazilian football team Chapecoense to the biggest game in its history crashed in the Colombian mountains after an electrical fault, killing 76 people on board.

 Colombia's worst air disaster in two decades killed all but three of players on the team from Brazil's top soccer league as it flew to face Atletico Nacional of Medellin in the first leg of the Copa Sudamericana final, South America's equivalent of the Europa League.